-Small Limestone Quarry in pleasant secluded setting with splendid views across Arkendarth (?) dale.
-Routes up to 10 meters, some now polished.
+Small Limestone Quarry in a pleasant secluded setting with splendid views across Arkengarthdale.
+Routes up to 10 meters, with some polish on the classic cracklines.
 Very convenient climbing, level top and bottom, stake belays (old, caution).
+Sometimes used by the military and groups.
 Some holds still prone to flake-off! (though most dodgy ones already gone).

 Currently Catterick Training are not allowing climbing until they "have sorted out issues over liability and insurance".

 I have contacted the BMC to inform them of this and they will be contacting the MOD to check up on the current situation.
 Matt Bill Platypus - 18/Jun/10